bayyangjie/Uber-Trips-Analysis/README.md

 ## MAGE - Load Data into BigQuery
 * The YAML file (io.config.yaml) contains the credentials to be used for connecting to BigQuery.
 In this case since BigQuery is what we are connecting to, we will use the "GOOGLE_SERVICE_ACC_KEY" credentials in the YAML file.

-* Creating an empty dataset for the "fact_table" data to be loaded into in BigQuery named as "uber_data_engineering_yt".
+* Creating an empty dataset named "uber_engineering_yt" to store a new table called "fact_table" in Google BigQuery.
+The data that will be loaded into the new table is the transformed data from the EXPORTER block in the MAGE pipeline.